Chasen-Jeffries/Chasen-Jeffries/README.md

 ## Hello! 👋 I am Chasen Jeffries

-I use my unique blend of expertise in international relations and political science with cutting-edge analytics skills to find new ways to solve big political and economic problems.
+I use my unique blend of expertise in international relations and political science with cutting-edge analytics skills to find new ways to solve problems big and small.

 ---

 ### 🚀 **My Current Projects:**
 - **Dissertation:** This study explores the role of patent systems in boosting innovation and economic growth.
 It seeks to improve how we measure them, understand their impact, and identify the best form of patent protections for countries
-- **Simulating Olson's Bandits:** This research uses Agent-Based Modeling to study Olson's 'Roving vs Stationary Bandits' concept, offering a new understanding of how governments arise and different governance styles affect society and the economy.
-- **Predicting Political Instability:** This project creates an ensemble model to forecast political instability, providing insights for proactive measures and strategic planning.
+- **Personal Website:** I am updating my personal website to improve its form and function, creating a better avenue to display my work and accomplishments.

 ### 🌱 **I'm Currently Learning:**
 - **AI Tools:** Working with Claude, Gemini and other AI models to enhance my research, teaching, and writing.
-- **Tableau:** Focusing on mastering this powerful tool to bring data to life through compelling and clear visualizations.
+- **Oration:** I am actively working to refine my oral communication skills for both conversations and presentations.

 ---